 There isn’t a public war memorial in Roath or surrounding areas.
 Those who lost their lives from Grangetown, Llandaff, Whitchurch and may be some other Cardiff suburbs are remembered on War Memorials but somehow Roath never got one.
-Yes, there are memorials in churches, schools and places of employment but no public memorial.
+Yes, there are memorials in churches, schools and places of employment but no public memorial, although the memorial outside St Saviour’s in Splott probably is more a parish memorial than a church memorial.
 This embryonic idea is to try and rectify that oversight.
+Thanks to members of the society and other locals historians such as David Hughes, Gwyn Prescott and Ceri Stennett for their help.

 The number of people who have lost their lives and lived in the area covered by the old parish of Roath (which included Splott, Tremorfa, Pengam, Adamsdown, Penylan and parts of Cathays and Cyncoed) was sadly large.